andycasey/moog/README.rst

 If you are on a Mac then you will need to ensure you have `Xcode
 <https://developer.apple.com/xcode/>`_ installed
 as well as the `Command Line Tools
 <http://stackoverflow.com/a/9329325/424731>`_ first.
+Regardless of your
-MOOG uses `g77
+operating system, MOOG uses `g77
-<http://hpc.sourceforge.net/>`_ to compile, so you will need that too.
+<http://hpc.sourceforge.net/>`_ to compile so you will need that too.
-Just open a terminal and type:
+If you have these, just open a terminal and type:

 ``sudo pip install moog``